dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 title: Publish DEV articles from a git repo, with Github + Pipedream
 ---

-I wrote this article in VS Code, and published it with `git push`.
+I wrote this article in VS Code, and published it by running `git push`.
 [This Pipedream workflow](https://pipedream.com/@dylan/publish-dev-articles-from-github-repo-p_gYCqpz/edit) runs for every `git push`, creating or updating articles using the [DEV API](https://docs.dev.to/api/).

 I'll show you how easy this is to setup for your own posts, and you'll see what benefits you get managing posts locally.